Cedar Deck

 Cedar Decking - Cutting the Planks

-Most of the lumber was straight and only a few of the planks had large knots.
-To ensure the first few rows of decking were perfect, I started with 10 of the straightest boards I could find.
+Most of the lumber was straight, and only a few planks had large knots.
+To ensure the first few rows of decking were perfect, I started with 10 of the straightest 2x6s I could find.
 With my circular saw, I squared off the inside end of the planks and let the other end run past the edge of the deck (to be cut later).

 I purchased 3" Star flat-headed deck screws to fasten the 2x6 cedar planks to the pressure-treated joists.
-The box of screws came with a new Star-drive that I used with my Milwaukee cordless drill to install the cedar decking.
+The box of screws came with a new Star drive bit that I used with my Milwaukee cordless drill to install the cedar decking.

 Star Flathead Screw